mercylyn/mprogproject/REPORT.md

 bubble chart and pie chart are altered.
 By hovering over the bars a tooltip will pop up with more information about the selected music.

-* data from The Guardian: albums/singles chart position and weeks in chart
+* Data from The Guardian: albums/singles chart position and weeks in chart.
-* colors: improve for the colorblind http://tools.medialab.sciences-po.fr/iwanthue/
+* Colors: improve for the colorblind http://tools.medialab.sciences-po.fr/iwanthue/
-* tooltips: D3 tooltip to hover over the bars and get more information
+* Tooltip: D3 tooltip to hover over the bars and get more information.
-* create and update grouped bar chart with makeBarChart() and the updateBar() function
+* Create and update grouped bar chart with makeBarChart() and the updateBar() function.
-* used d3 for adding radio button for switching data from albums to singles and vice versa
+* Used d3 for adding radio button for switching data from albums to singles and vice versa.
-* anonymous function for the radio button change: update bar chart and bubble chart         including title of bubble chart and instruction text for donut chart.
+* Anonymous function for the radio button change: update bar chart and bubble chart         including title of bubble chart and instruction text for donut chart.
 If singles dataset is selected: change instruction donut chart with warning that bubble chart is not available for selecting music.

 ### bubble chart ###